microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 * Click on `Params`, next to the `Send` button, to edit the recType Value.
 The recType is the category, or id, under which the data is stored in microshare.
 You usually have one recType per data stream (per IoT gateway, or IoT device if you can differentiate them).

-* Enter you own recType there
+* Enter you own recType there, by using your `firstName.lastName` combination.
-**Tip**: We usually compose a recType based on the data's origin, using a schema from the most general to more specific.
+**Tip**: For IoT data streams, we usually compose a recType based on the data's origin, using a schema from the most general to more specific.
 For example, if your IoT streams is from a TrackNet device, going through a Kerlink gateway, physically located in Philadelphia in the US, the recType can be: `us.philadelphia.kerlink.tracknet`

 * Click on the `Body` tab, under the Params zone, and write any JSON body there, for example `{"Test":"Data"}`.